Queen Anne Christian Church

 When I read these few sentences something stuck out for me.
 Here is woman who is living in the temple, praying night and day, fasting night and day, and considered a Prophet, a woman!
 In a culture where women had only marginally better status than the household’s donkey this is amazing.
 But, Luke does give her great status within the Jewish culture; first of all he names her of the Tribe of Asher who was the seventh son of Jacob, so she has social credibility with temple authorities.
 Her husband’s name, Phanuel, which means “Face of God”, seems to foreshadow the very life she has lived all her years in the temple, praying and fasting, focusing her entire life on God.
 Her act of devotion and obedience to God appears to be exemplary, and she also appears to be one of kind.
 While it isn’t unheard of in scripture, after all there were women judges in the Hebrew Scriptures so women traditionally did play an important role in prophecy, but the impressions we receive from the Christian Scriptures are that a woman’s role had diminished to simple household duties.

 So why would Luke even bring up this seemingly insignificant woman?
 After all she doesn’t play a role in the ceremony; in fact, she just seems to be at the right place, at the right time to meet Mary, Joseph, and Jesus.
-It is her response to that event is what Luke is emphasizing here.
+It is her response to that event that Luke is emphasizing here.
 Unlike Simeon, Anna doesn’t bless the child, or Mary and Joseph, she doesn’t offer advice, doesn’t even offer a warning about what they will endure.
 Rather she understands only one thing her prayers, which she’d been offering for long years, had been answered, because Anna sees the Face of God in Jesus.
 Even though this small child is only 40 days old she recognizes his importance to her people.
 And, what does she do: Anna immediately begins to praise God, and tell everyone she knows that she has seen the future of Jerusalem.
 Anna, a woman, yes a well respected and honored woman but a woman, becomes the first to spread the Good News.
 Anna becomes the voice of the voiceless in the culture of her day.
 She’s not telling the Chief Priest, or any other temple big wig, she’s telling those “who were looking for the redemption of Jerusalem,” Anna is telling the ones who had suffered the most under the rule of the Romans and even under their own Jewish authorities.

 Anna lived in the temple, she knew how it was run, she understood that many temple authorities were abusing their power, to gather wealth and power to themselves at the expense of the people God had placed in their care.
 Yet in all that time Anna never lost her faith, she knew a change was coming and when she saw the first glimmer in the eyes of a baby she could not contain herself, she had to broadcast it.
 Anna may not have known how the life of this newborn would alter the world she knew, actually rock the Jewish and Roman world to its core, but that didn’t matter, it didn’t matter because she saw hope in the eyes of a child, It didn’t even matter that she had no knowledge as to what kind of hope was coming, she simply had to tell what she saw.